yeghia-s/homelab/README.md

 ---

-All three VMs are codified with Terraform using the [bpg/proxmox](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider.
+All VMs are codified with Terraform using the [bpg/proxmox](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider.
 See [`terraform/`](./terraform/).

 ---